 This PGCE Secondary Mathematics course trains you to become a mathematics teacher for 11 to 16-year-olds.
-Accredited by the National College for Teaching and Leadership (NCTL), the course offers you a continuity of support throughout both your theoretical learning at London Met and hands-on practical experience in placement schools.
+Accredited by the Teaching Regulation Agency (TRA), the course offers you a continuity of support throughout both your theoretical learning at London Met and hands-on practical experience in placement schools.
 Trainees on our PGCE Secondary courses attain high results, with 95% achieving an Ofsted good or outstanding grade by the end of the course and 96% going on to obtain employment, often with their placement schools.

 You’ll be introduced to current debates in mathematics and a range of interactive teaching styles, including computer presentations and group work.
 Should you need help boosting your own mathematics knowledge, we run a Subject Knowledge Enhancement (SKE) course to help your training.

-The NCTL-accredited PGCE Secondary Mathematics course focuses on teaching mathematics to 11 to 16-year-olds and leads to Qualified Teacher Status for Key Stages 3 and 4.
+The Teaching Regulation Agency (TRA)-accredited PGCE Secondary Mathematics course focuses on teaching mathematics to 11 to 16-year-olds and leads to Qualified Teacher Status for Key Stages 3 and 4.
 It also provides opportunities to work in A level environments.

 The course will develop your understanding of teaching in multicultural, urban environments.
 Through your studies at London Met and teaching on school placements, you’ll explore the links between how children learn and the ways you can improve their mathematical skills.

 We place great emphasis on sharing feedback with your peers and colleagues.
 You’ll complete a weekly reflection and contribute to discussions online, to develop your understanding of what it means to be a secondary school teacher.

 As Ofsted notes, the high quality of our training has enabled attendees to secure work as teachers across London: